 Of course the most popular tradition of all is to have your family around you at New Year, so get them all over for a get together, play games or watch a family movie.
 Then at midnight, sing Auld Lang Syne and wish each other a Happy New Year.

-If you have young children, they may very well not make it to midnight.
 Well, just change your time zone!
-It will be midnight somewhere in the world at any time of day so choose your location from this time zone map and celebrate accordingly.
+However it will be midnight somewhere in the world at any hour of day so choose your location from this time zone map and celebrate accordingly.

 For example, if you want your party to finish at 9pm UK time, pretend you live in Madagascar, Kuwait, Eastern Africa or Belarus.
 You could even theme your party around whatever country you are celebrating with.